Canadian Literature & Poetry

 The Republic of Childhood: A Critical Guide to Canadian Children’s Literature in English

-topics in Canadian children’s fiction and nonfiction: oral tradition, Inuit and Native
+and topics in Canadian children’s fiction and nonfiction: oral tradition, Inuit and

-legends, early Canadian children’s books, folktales, fantasy, historical fiction, the
+Indigenous legends, early Canadian children’s books, folktales, fantasy, historical

-realistic animal story, history and biography, poetry and plays, illustration and design, picture
+fiction, the realistic animal story, history and biography, poetry and plays, illustration

 Reference